anjalibajaj23318/811-project/README.md

 ## Explanation of the code

+*We have used a pre-trained SSD model, which was already trained on COCO dataset and hence with the help of Resnet50 by implementing transfer learning approach we used 200 images of GDXray dataset on top of our pre-trained model.*

 **Draw_boxes function**

 The bounding boxes around the items in an image are drawn.
 Three parameters are sent to draw bboxes().
 Image, results, and classes to labels are the three.
 Before any resizing or other augmentations/transforms, image is the original input picture or frame.
 The bounding box coordinates, labels, and confidence scores for the discovered items are included in the findings.
-The classes to labels variable holds the names of the class labels from the dataset that we trained using X-RAY pictures.

 ```
 def draw_bboxes(image, results, classes_to_labels):